Driving under the influence: Prescription medications

 Prescription medications such as opioids and benzodiazepines often cause side effects such as excessive drowsiness, and, in the case of opioids, nausea.
 Other prescription drugs including antiepileptics and antidepressants are now also believed to have the same effect.
 In the last ten years, there has been an increase in motor vehicle crashes, and it is believed that the use of impairing prescription drugs has been a major factor.
-Workers are expected to notify their employer when prescribed such drugs to minimize the risk of motor vehicle crashes while at work.
+Workers are generally expected to notify their employer when prescribed such drugs to minimize the risk of motor vehicle crashes while at work.

-If a worker who drives has a health condition which can be treated with opioids, then that person's doctor should be told that driving is a part of the worker's duties and the employer should be told that the worker could be treated with opioids.
-Workers should not use impairing substances while driving or operating heavy machinery like forklifts or cranes.
-If the worker is to drive, then the health care provider should not give them opioids.
-If the worker is to take opioids, then their employer should assign them work which is appropriate for their impaired state and not encourage them to use safety sensitive equipment.
+If a worker who drives has a health condition which can be treated with opioids, it is generally recommended that person's doctor be told that driving is a part of the worker's duties and that the employer be notified that the worker could be treated with opioids.
+Experts have advised that workers not use impairing substances while driving or operating heavy machinery like forklifts or cranes.
+If the worker is to drive, the health care provider is generally expected not to give them opioids.
+If the worker is to take opioids, then their employer is generally expected to assign them work which is appropriate for their impaired state and not encourage them to use safety sensitive equipment.